tomsaleeba/mongo-atlas-update-whitelist-for-aws/README.md

   --service=AMAZON \
   ... # continue with other params
 ```

+# Running with docker
+  1. either pull the pre-built docker image with
+      ```bash
+      docker pull tomsaleeba/mongo-atlas-update-whitelist-for-aws:1.0.1
+      ```
+  1. or, build the image locally with
+      ```bash
+      # after you've cloned this repo
+      docker build -t tomsaleeba/mongo-atlas-update-whitelist-for-aws:1.0.1 .
+      ```
+  1. run the container and pass args like you would to the raw command
+      ```bash
+      docker run --rm -it tomsaleeba/mongo-atlas-update-whitelist-for-aws:1.0.1 --help
+      docker run --rm -it tomsaleeba/mongo-atlas-update-whitelist-for-aws:1.0.1 list-groups --user=some@user.example --key=123abc
+      ```

+# Running using cron on AWS ECS Fargate
+As the list of IP ranges is being updated semi-frequently, it makes sense to run this command on a regular schedule.
+See the instructions in [aws-deploy/README.md](./aws-deploy/README.md) for how to set this up.

 ## TODO
  1. make `delete` function that can remove all entries for a region